by Hoala Greevy Founder CEO of Paubox

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) privacy rule uses protected health information (PHI) to define the type of patient information that’s protected by law.
 PHI is an important factor for HIPAA compliance.
 But what is PHI?

 PHI isn’t just confined to medical records and test results.
-In fact, any information distributed by a business associate that can identify a patient and is used or disclosed to a covered entity during the course of care is considered PHI.
-Even if that information doesn’t reveal a patient’s medical history, it is still considered PHI.
+In fact, any information that can identify a patient and is used or disclosed during the course of care is considered PHI.
+Even if the information by itself doesn’t reveal a patient’s medical history, it is still considered PHI.

 Understanding what is considered PHI under HIPAA is important for all providers in order to avoid violations that can result in big fines.

 What is considered PHI under HIPAA Privacy Rule